 Of course, I had read Trey Ratcliff’s piece on the death of the DSLR and the rise of mirrorless technology.
 I’m not convinced that the DSLR will become obsolete anytime soon but the more I looked at what I really needed and what best fit my current skill level, it seemed the mirrorless cameras had a lot more pros going for them than cons.

-Originally, I was going to buy the Fuji x100s because of great testimonials from Zack Arias and David Hobby (an old college buddy of mine).
+Originally, I was going to buy the Fuji x100s because of great testimonials from what is radiometric dating in biology and More about the author (an old college buddy of mine).
 In fact, I had a Fuji x100s on back-order from B&H when I changed my mind and decided to go with an interchangeable lens system, instead.
 I considered the Fuji X-Pro but the available selection of lenses for the Fuji system isn’t even close to being in the same ballpark as to what’s available for the Olympus micro four thirds system.